energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 The model is mathematically formulated as a LP problem :cite:`fourer1990modeling`.
 :numref:`Figure %s <fig:linear_programming_example>` represents - in a simple
-manner - what is a LP problem and the nomenclature used.
-In italic capital letters, *SETS* are collections of distinct items (as in the mathematical definition), e.g. the *RESOURCES* set regroups all the available resources (NG, WOOD, etc.).
-In italic lowercase letters, *parameters* are known values (inputs) of the model, such as the demand or the resource availability.
+manner - what is a LP problem and the related nomenclature.
+In italic capital letters, *SETS* are collections of distinct items.
+For example, the *RESOURCES* set regroups all the available resources (NG, WOOD, etc.).
+In italic lowercase letters, *parameters* are known values (inputs) of the model, such as specific end-use demands and resource availabilities.
 In bold with first letter in uppercase, **Variables** are unknown values of the model, such as the installed capacity of PV.
-These values are determined (optimised) by the solver within an upper and a lower bound (both being parameters).
-As an example, the installed capacity of wind turbines is a decision variable;
-this quantity is bounded between zero and the maximum available potential. *Decision variables* can be split in two categories: independent decision variables, which can be freely fixed, and dependent decision variables, which are linked via equality constraints to the previous ones.
-As an example the investment cost for wind turbines is a variable but it directly depends on the number of wind turbines, which is an independent decision variable. *Constraints* are inequality or equality restrictions that must be satisfied.
-The problem is subject to (*s.t.*) constraints that can enforce, for example, an upper limit for the availability of resources, energy or mass balance, etc. Finally, an *objective function* is a particular constraint whose value is to be maximised (or minimised).
+These values are determined (i.e. optimised) by the solver within an upper and a lower bound (both being parameters).
+For example, the installed capacity of wind turbines is a *decision variable*.
+This quantity is bounded between zero and the maximum available wind potential. *Decision variables* can be split in two categories: independent decision variables, which can be freely fixed, and dependent decision variables, which are linked via equality constraints to the previous ones.
+For example, the investment cost for wind turbines is a variable but it directly depends on the installed capacity of wind turbines, which is an independent decision variable. *Constraints* are inequality or equality that must be satisfied between variables parameters.
+The problem is subject to (*s.t.*) constraints that can enforce, for example, an energy balance or an upper limit for the availability of resources.
+Finally, an *objective function* is a particular variable whose value is to be minimised (or maximised).

 .. figure:: /images/model_formulation/chp_estd_lp_conceptual.png
    :alt: Conceptual illustration of a LP problem.
    :name: fig:linear_programming_example
    :width: 14cm

-   Conceptual illustration of a LP problem and the nomenclature used.
+   Conceptual illustration of a LP problem, with the related nomenclature.
-   Symbol description: maximum installed size of a technology (*f\ max*), installed capacity of a technology (**F**) and total system cost (**C\ tot**).
+   Description of symbols: maximum installable capacity for a technology (f :sub:`max`), installed capacity of a technology (**F**) and total system cost (**C_tot**).
 In this example, a specific technology (**F** [*’PV’*]) has been chosen from the set TECHNOLOGY.

 .. _ssec_conceptual_modelling_framework: